 Before you go through the post, let’s know why cycling clothing is better for rides than regular clothes.
 I must clear it out as many people think it a waste of money.

 Moreover, events like ‘Nude Cycling’ are promoting that you don’t even need clothes for cycling.
-Well, I don’t have any argument with that.
+Well, I don’t have any argument about that.

 The first benefit you can get from cycling clothing is that you don’t need to worry about fitting.
 Because of the design, these clothes fit perfectly with your body.